RickStrahl/VirtualFoxFest2021-FoxProRest/Documents/Markdown/FoxProAndREST.md

 > Representational state transfer (REST) is a software **architectural style** that was created to guide the design and development of the architecture for the World Wide Web.
 REST defines a **set of constraints** for how the architecture of an Internet-scale distributed hypermedia system, such as the Web, should behave.
 The REST architectural style emphasizes the scalability of interactions between components, uniform interfaces, independent deployment of components, and the creation of a layered architecture to facilitate caching components to reduce user-perceived latency, enforce security, and encapsulate legacy systems.

-This is pretty vague and open to interpretation with words like **architectual style** and **general set of constraints**.
-There's nothing specific about this 'recommendation', other than it uses the HTTP protocol to access and send data.
+This is pretty vague and open to interpretation with words like *architectual style* and *general set of constraints*.
+There's nothing specific about this 'recommendation', other than it uses the HTTP protocol and its semantics to access and send data using a few common sense recommendations.

+> If you want to dig into the origin of REST, the original was coined in 2000 by [Roy Fielding's orginal dissertation](http://www.ics.uci.edu/~fielding/pubs/dissertation/evaluation.htm) that started off the REST movement.
+Be warned it's a dry and pretty non-comittal read.

 ## REST is all about HTTP
 REST is all about taking maximum advantage of the HTTP Web protocol.

 HTTP is the protocol used to communicate on the Web.
-HTTP traditionally has been the protocol of Web Browsers, but more recently the use of Web APIs increasingly sees HTTP use by applications using HTTP client software either built into frameworks or tools.
+HTTP traditionally has been the protocol of Web Browsers, but more recently the use of Web APIs increasingly sees HTTP used by applications using native HTTP client software either built into languages, frameworks or tools.

-HTTP is very prominently used in today's modern applications even outside of the context of traditional Web applications: You see APIs used heavily these days in native Mobile apps as well as many desktop applications.
+HTTP is very prominently used in today's modern applications even outside of the context of traditional Web applications: You see APIs used heavily in native Mobile apps and many desktop applications.

+### HTTP: Same as it ever was
 The HTTP protocol is used to send and retrieve data in a simple, one-way transactional manner: A request is made with headers and content, and a response is returned also with headers and content.
+It's still the nearly same stateless, distributed protocol that was originally created in the early 1990's.

-Requests only go one way from the client to the server.
-While the server can return data from in response to a request, it cannot independently call back to the client outside of an incoming request context.
-There are other ways to do this namely using Web Sockets that are built on top of HTTP, but that's a separate protocol and not applicable to REST.
+Requests only **go one way from the client to the server**.
+While the server can return data from in response to a request, it **cannot independently call back to the client**.
+There are other ways to do this namely using *Web Sockets* that are built on top of HTTP, but that's a separate protocol and not applicable to REST.

-Finally it's important to remember that HTTP is inherently stateless - each request has to provide its own context to the server as each request opens and closes a connection to the server.
+It's important to remember that **HTTP is inherently stateless** - each request has to provide its own context to the server as each request opens and closes a connection to the server.
 There's no explicit persistent state across requests unless some mechanism like HTTP Cookies or custom headers are used between requests.
 It's unusual though to use these mechanisms for APIs - API clients tend to keep state in the context of the application and then send it as part of the request or the request headers which most commonly includes authentication in the form of auth tokens.

+### Request and Response
 Here's what the HTTP Request and Response are made up of:

 **Request**